SAINT VINCENT GRENADINES 1988 CRICKET PLAYERS STAMP SOUVENIR SHEET FORGERY

 Firstly you can see the color is completely different.
 Red is genuine and orange is a forgery.

-The problem is that many genuine souvenir sheets and stamps appear to have slightly orange fonts as well at least in images given by sellers.
 This can be due to slight ratio difference of red used in the original printings and reprinting or just the sellers scanner or camera.
-So how can we really tell?
+So how

 This is where you need to request to have a high dpi image of the fonts.